Tarsolan/portfolio/README.md

 # Portfolio

-This repository is a place to show off pieces of work that I am particularly proud of.
+This repository is a place to show off pieces of work that I spent time working on and am at least somewhat proud of.
 Most of these pieces were created as part of school projects, or simply because I wanted to try something all on my own.
+My major projects are all located in their own repositories on my main page!

 ## Flower Shop